isaaclong/project3_cs141_fall/README.md

 So the basic order of operations for pushes/updating our shared files online is:

-*Make some changes to the files
+* Make some changes to the files
-*git add - stages changes for commit
+* git add - stages changes for commit
-*git commit - commits staged changes locally
+* git commit - commits staged changes locally
-*git push - pushes committed changes to remote address we specified
+* git push - pushes committed changes to remote address we specified

 This probably seems like a lot but it takes literally about 5 seconds once you get the hang of it.
 The more general order of operations is:

-*Call pull so that your directory files will be updated with the most recent changes in our shared files online
+* Call pull so that your directory files will be updated with the most recent changes in our shared files online
-*Make any changes you want
+* Make any changes you want
-*Push the changes back to the online files
+* Push the changes back to the online files

-Doing all this in the GUI is even faster.
+Doing all this in the GUI is even faster, as after you make changes to files in your directory, the sync/push can be done in one click.
+Pulls/ syncs can also be done just as easily.
 Pushes and Pulls can also specify branches (other than master, which is the main branch).
 We can talk about branches together when we meet next.